medialab/xan/docs/cmd/parallel.md

     Paths from a CSV column through stdin:
     $ cat filelist.csv | xan parallel count --path-column path

-Note that you can use the `split` or `partition` command to preemptively split a large file into manageable chunks, if you can spare the disk space.
+Note that sometimes you might find useful to use the `split` or `partition` command to preemptively split a large file into manageable chunks, if you can spare the disk space.

 This command has multiple subcommands that each perform some typical parallel reduce operation: